joshuaheslin/kas-lock-s-integration-sdk/README.md

       `data` : this is the TCP/IP data that the PMS Server expects.
 See documentation for what to use here.

 3) The connection will timeout after 10mins automatically.
-Ensure to reconnect everytime you go to make the command.
+Ensure to reconnect everytime you go to make a new command.

 ### Sample Commands